What is Shiplap Siding?

 Installation of shiplap

-The process of installing shiplap can be quite time-consuming.
+The process of installing a shiplap siding can be quite time-consuming.
 However, that is compensated for by the easy process, thanks to the intuitive fitting of the boards.
 The only tool necessary in this process is simply a hammer.
 However, you should take care and not make a mistake because that might lead to a bigger mess than you would imagine.

 Where is shiplap used?

-As opposed to what most people assumed, shiplap can be used both inside and outside the house.
+As opposed to what most people assumed, shiplap siding can be used both inside and outside the house.
 This quality has allowed shiplap to grow popular among users, and it will probably become more and more popular.
 Here are some places where you can use it:

 - In the ceilings